Updated: May 2019

 The hotel was also very conveniently located right next to the Etihad towers and in close proximity to the Marina Mall.
 This ensured that we weren’t too far from where we needed to be.
 Also, did I mention that the hotel houses a private beach at the back of its premises? 😉 Being close to the beach on a holiday is always a good idea!
 Before you head to Abu Dhabi, also read our complete review of Bab Al Qasr Hotel on the blog.

 Best time to visit Abu Dhabi

 UAE has a typical hot desert climate which means that temperature rises to more than 40 degrees Celcius during summers.
 Temperature is at its peak from June to September, coupled with extreme humidity and intermittent sandstorms.
 So it is obvious that this is the least favourable time for travelling to Abu Dhabi or any part of the UAE.
 The period from November to March sees the temperature drop considerably, making it the best time to visit Abu Dhabi.
 During this time, the morning sun is more bearable than the rest of the year and evenings are nice and pleasant.
 However, also keep in mind that the cooler months are also very dry as humidity drops.
 So make sure to keep your body well hydrated and your skin well moisturized.

-A trip to the UAE cannot be complete with a visit to the vibrant and thriving, albeit underrated capital city.
+A trip to the UAE cannot be complete without a visit to the vibrant and thriving, albeit underrated capital city.
 This Abu Dhabi 3-Day itinerary is the perfect way to explore the city and see the best of all that it has to offer, irrespective of whether you are travelling as a couple or with kids.
 A city where culture, entertainment and modern life seamlessly come together, Abu Dhabi will soon make way into your heart if given a chance!

-Here is a short video montage of our travel adventures in Abu Dhabi.
-Please do watch and share the video & subscribe to our channel for more such videos.
+Here is a short video montage of our fun filled 3 days in Abu Dhabi.
+Please do watch and share the video & subscribe to our channel for more such content!